-Angkor Thom isn't a temple, it's city since 'Angkor' means 'city' and 'Thom' means 'big'.
-And when hearing about Angkor Thom, you'll hear names like Bayon, Ta Prohm, Baphuon temple and more, all are works of art.
+Angkor Thom isn’t a temple, it’s city since ‘Angkor’ means ‘city’ and ‘Thom’ means ‘big’.
+This is one of the best things to do in Siem Reap.
+And when hearing about Angkor Thom, you’ll hear names like Bayon, Ta Prohm, Baphuon temple and more, all are works of art.

 Founded by King Jayavarman VII, the most important king of the Khmer Empire, a Buddhist and surly a great architect, Angkor Thom was the new capital city after Cham invasion, home to nearly one million people.

 Angkor Thom remained as Khmer empire’s capital throughout its decline, and was probably fully abandoned in the 16th century.
 It is now, as with the other temples in the Angkor Park, a World Heritage site.

 A wall of 8m high and 12km long with five gates surrounds the city of Angkor Thom.
 Some of the gates are decorated with statues of gods and demons holding nagas, and the gates themselves are adorned with the face of Avalokiteshvara, the goddess of compassion.